 Highlights:Connect exponential equation to cooling, chemical reactions, metabolic rates and filtration rates

-Abstract:This resource focuses on the exponential function to help students connect this function to meaning, and not see the function merely as a way to get a number.
+Abstract:This resource focuses on the exponential function to help students connect this functions to meaning, and not see the function merely as a way to get a number.
 By looking at the same function in many different ways and in different representations, they begin to see the story that the function is telling.
 The exponential function comes into play in biology in reaction rates, metabolic rates, cooling, filtration rates, and RC circuits, which are used to model nerve signal propagation.
-This resource has two labs, one lecture, and several problems (some just mathematical and others connecting to biology).
+This resources has two labs, one lecture, and several problems (some just mathematical and others connecting to biology).

 Login or register to access these restricted files:

 Restricted files are only available to verified educators.

 See all the Living Physics Portal has to offer - registered users can access additional materials including works-in-progress, answer keys and instructor supplements, and community discussions.

 To change your password, please enter your current and new passwords below.
 Passwords must contain between 6 and 30 characters.

 Note that the Living Physics Portal uses the same username and password as ComPADRE, PhysPort, and PER-Central, so changing your password here will also change it on those sites.

 Create an Account